• Skip to primary navigation

 how to get perfume smell out of clothes pinterest image

-Recently I ordered a dress, and when it arrived it smelled so strongly of perfume that I couldn't even keep it in the house.
-Now, many people love wearing perfume to help them smell nice, feel good about themselves or even boost their confidence, but I personally try and stay away from perfumes and any artificial fragrances.
 If you've been following me for a while you would have heard me talk about the health risks of fragrances (including perfumes) before.
-In a nut shell, they can contain ingredients that can be bad for our health, including hormone disruptors like phthalates.
+In a nut shell, fragrances can contain ingredients that can be bad for our health, including hormone disruptors like phthalates.
 So if you are like me, you might be looking for ways to get that perfume smell out of clothing.
-Luckily, you can easily remove perfume smells from clothes with just a few simple tips and tricks, using ingredients that you likely already have at home!
+Luckily, you can easily remove perfume smells from clothes with just a few simple tricks, using ingredients that you likely already have in your home!

 After you've washed your clothing, drying it outside in the sun can help further eliminate odors.
 Just be careful with coloured clothing as the sun can fade them.